-Natasha Thembiso Ruwona is a Scottish-Zimbabwean artist, researcher and programmer.
-They are interested in Afrofuturist storytelling through the poetics of the landscape, working across various media including; digital performance, film, DJing and writing.
+Natasha Thembiso Ruwona is a Scottish-Zimbabwean artist, researcher and film programmer.
+They are interested in Afrofuturist storytelling through the poetics of the landscape, working across various media including; digital performance, film and writing.
 Their current project Black Geographies, Ecologies and Spatial Practice is an exploration of space, place and the climate as related to Black identities and histories.
 Natasha is interested in different forms of magic and is in particular drawn to the power of the moon.

-Water - hydrocolonialism, hydrofeminism, scottish rivers, ports and dock
+water - hydrocolonialism, hydrofeminism, scottish rivers, ports and dock

-Ecologies - black + queer, plants, herbology, aromatherapy
+ecologies - black + queer, plants, herbology, aromatherapy

-Black Geographies - places, built and natural environment, migration, being black in nature
+black geographies - places, built and natural environment, migration, being black in nature

-Scotland's Black history - infrastructures and figures
+scotland's black history - infrastructures and figures

-Afrofuturism - Black technologies, time
+afrofuturism - Black technologies, time

-Digital software - Creating other worlds and non worlds
+digitalscape - Creating other worlds and non worlds

-Psychogeography - How histories impact on how we feel and relate to the spaces we are in
+psychogeography - How histories impact on how we feel and relate to the spaces we are in